YahooArchive/mojito-jscheck/README.md

 * Status returns to "enabled".
 If the user ever disables JavaScript, the redirect sets the whole cycle in motion again.

+This system relies on two basic assumptions:
+1) The overwhelming majority of user agents have JavaScript turned on.
+2) JavaScript does not get switched on or off very often...

 Configuration
 -------------